 Greater support into training and employment

-- Earlier transition planning – Earlier educational and employment transition planning is required for those with ASN and care experience, including prioritised and tailored career advice and work experience at school.
+- Earlier transition planning – there must be earlier educational and employment transition planning for those with ASN and care experience, including prioritised and tailored career advice and work experience at school.

-- Relaxing age restrictions – there must be a relaxation of the age restrictions of those with ASN and care experience entering vocational education and training should be relaxed as their transitions, on the whole, take longer.
+- Relaxing age restrictions – there must be a relaxation of the age restrictions of those with ASN and care experience entering vocational education and training as their transitions, on the whole, take longer.

-- Greater financial support – There should be greater financial support to colleges and training providers to address the requirements of those with ASN and care experience, reflecting the additional costs of undertaking this.
+- Greater financial support – there must be greater financial support to colleges and training providers to address the requirements of those with ASN and care experience, reflecting the additional costs of undertaking this.

-- Increasing investment in training and employment – There should be greater investment in training and employment programmes benefitting those with ASN and care experience.
+- Increasing investment in training and employment – there must be greater investment in training and employment programmes benefitting those with ASN and care experience.

-- Setting targets for Modern Apprenticeships – there must be an increase in the number of Modern Apprenticeships starts for those with ASN and care experience should be increased, with targets set, as well as providing the highest level of funding.
+- Setting targets for Modern Apprenticeships – there must be an increase in the number of Modern Apprenticeship starts for those with ASN and care experience, with targets set, as well as providing the highest level of funding.